JSandhu223/osticket-prereqs/README.md

 `sudo systemctl stop apache2`

-With Apache installed, we can host osTicket and allow users to use the service through the web.
+With Apache installed, we can host osTicket and allow users to use the service through their web browser.

 <h3>Part 4 - Installing MariaDB</h3>